1984 United States presidential election in Maryland

 The 1984 United States presidential election in Maryland took place on November 6, 1984, as part of the 1984 United States presidential election.
 Voters chose 10 representatives, or electors to the Electoral College, who voted for president and vice president.

 Maryland was won by incumbent President Ronald Reagan (R-California), with 52.51% of the popular vote, over former Vice President Walter Mondale (D-Minnesota) with 47.02% of the popular vote, a 5.49% margin.
-Despite Reagan's victory in the state, it voted 12.73% more Democratic than the nation.

-For the first time, Maryland weighed in as the Democratic Party’s strongest state in the South (as defined by the U.S. Census Bureau).
+Despite Reagan's victory in the state, it voted 12.73% more Democratic than the nation amidst his 49-state landslide.
+Maryland weighed in as the Democratic Party's strongest state in the South for the first time, a distinction that it has held in every election since bar 1992 and 1996 (in which it was second to Bill Clinton's native Arkansas), and 1988 (in which it was second to the heavily unionized West Virginia).

-The vast majority of counties voted for Reagan, winning not just the traditionally Republican western region and Eastern Shore, but also the traditionally Democratic central portion of the state.
-The race, however, was close due to Mondale's strong performance in the city of Baltimore and Prince George's County, including Reagan's weak performance in Montgomery County, which he won by 888 votes, which also makes this the last time to date that a Republican won this county.
-This also marks the last time the Democratic candidate was held to under 60% of the vote in Prince George’s County, as it would vote for that party in increasingly large margins since this election.
+Reagan won all but one of the state's 23 counties.
+The race was close, however, due to Mondale's strong performances in largely African-American Baltimore City and Prince George's County.
+Reagan also won Montgomery County in the Washington suburbs by only 888 votes out of almost 300,000 cast; this was the last time to date that a Republican has won this county.
+This also marks the last time the Democratic candidate was held below 60% of the vote in neighboring Prince George's County.

-Reagan ultimately won the national vote, defeating Mondale.
+Maryland was one of five states, alongside Georgia, Hawaii, West Virginia and Rhode Island, that Reagan lost in 1980 but won in 1984.